(b) Legislative findings. --

 (8) Application of the principle of equal and uniform treatment of all water users that are similarly situated without regard to established political boundaries.

-(e) In November of each year, the secretary shall report to the Joint Legislative Oversight Commission on State Water Resources on the State water Resources Management Plan.
-The report on the water resources plan shall include benchmarks for achieving the plan's goals and time frames for meeting them.
+(e) Each November, the secretary shall report to the Joint Legislative Oversight Commission on State Water Resources on the implementation of the State Water Resources Management Plan.

 (b) The secretary shall establish a timetable for completion of regional and critical area plans which may be developed.